Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

-When the measuring cost for alternate implementations of \systemname{}, we compute total number of tokens processed by the LLM to perform the end-to-end task (\textit{i.e.} the sum of the number of tokens in the prompt and the number of tokens the model generates).
-We use this metric because the wall-clock time and dollar cost of a model fluctuate depending on the setup, but both should be proportional to the number of tokens processed.
+When the measuring cost for alternate implementations of \systemname{}, we compute total number of tokens processed by the LLM to perform the end-to-end task (\textit{i.e.} the sum of the number of tokens in the prompt and model generation).
+We use this metric because the wall-clock time and dollar cost of a model fluctuate, but both should be proportional to the number of tokens processed.